 Mexico is rapidly becoming a major player in the pharmaceutical and medical device industries.
 A recent report states that It’s the number one exporter of medical devices in Latin America and 8th in the world and also a leading exporter of pharmaceutical products in Latin America.

-Having diverse demographic profile gives enormous potential for the recruitment of patients on a large scale.
+Having a diverse demographic profile gives the enormous potential for the recruitment of patients on a large scale.
 Researchers have experience in all therapeutic areas and population groups with experience in implementing a diverse epidemiological profile.

 Clinical Trial Overview

 - An in-country Representative or Sponsor is required

 What is the Clinical trial Regulatory in MEXICO?

 Any research on human beings which includes testing new medicinal products and new uses, as well as dosages and administration routes for already approved medicinal products are approved by the Federal Commission for Protection Against Sanitary Risk (COFEPRIS – Comisión Federal para la Protección contra Riesgos Sanitarios).

 The Federal Commission for the Protection against Sanitary Risk (COFEPRIS) is classified as a Level 4 national regulatory authority by the Pan American Health Organization/World Health Organization (PAHO/WHO) and has signed bilateral agreements with other regulatory agencies that recognize registrations made by COFEPRIS.